nextflow-io/website/src/content/blog/2024/ambassador-second-call.md

 ambassador_post: true
 ---

-Nextflow ambassadors are passionate individuals within the Nextflow community who play a more active role in fostering collaboration, knowledge sharing, and engagement.
+Nextflow Ambassadors are passionate individuals within the Nextflow community who play a more active role in fostering collaboration, knowledge sharing, and engagement.
 We launched this program at the Nextflow Summit in Barcelona last year, and it's been a great experience so far, so we've been recruiting more volunteers to expand the program.
-We’re going to close applications in June with the goal of having new Ambassadors start in July, so if you’re interested in becoming an Ambassador, now is your chance to apply!
+We’re going to close applications in June with the goal of having new ambassadors start in July, so if you’re interested in becoming an ambassador, now is your chance to apply!

 <!-- end-archive-description -->